openfl/AS3ConversionGuide/comparing-haxe-and-actionscript/deep-dive/syntax.md

  * `finally`

-    Haxe does not support `try/catch/finally` so cleanup logic must occur in a `catch`, or the `try/catch` statement.
+    Haxe does not support `try/catch/finally` so cleanup logic must occur in a `catch`, or after the `try/catch` statement.

  * `include`